 The truth remains that there are publishing trends and preferences to today’s publishing culture, and that it would behoove the savvy writer to at least know what they are if they intend to offer up a product for sale.
 The same applies to any economy.
 If I happened to notice that twee handmade jewelry and adorable knit caps are selling like gangbusters on Etsy, I wouldn’t, for example, try to hang my shingle out as a lady mechanic selling rusty old car parts.
 I’m not going to get as much traffic there as I would on, say, the fantasy marketplace of RustyOldCarParts.com.
 The same idea applies here.
 It’s just common sense.

 When Market Savvy Can Pay Off

-There are, however, potential cons to paying too much attention to the market.
+There are, however, potential cons to paying too much attention to children’s book writing trends.
 You can become a slave to trends and lose what’s yours about your work.
-Your ideas will start to sound like copies or rip-offs of what’s currently trending, and you might lose some passion for your projects because you are chasing the market instead of your potential contribution to it.
+Your ideas will start to sound like copies or rip-offs of what’s currently trending, and you might lose some passion for your projects because you are chasing publishing trends instead of your potential contribution to it.
 The market is also fickle, and trends come and go.